I’ll preface this by saying never underestimate how much your salon or spa is going to end up meaning.

 How to really get your head around delegation.

-Also when introducing your clients to a new therapist who is going to be taking over their treatments from you be enthusiastic!
-Introduce your therapist with confidence and pride.
+Last tip- When introducing clients to new therapists who are going to be enthusiastic!
+Introduce the therapist with confidence and pride.

-I hope you have enjoyed this post and I sincerely hope you can keep a sane head when delegating in the future.
-Have faith, and your unique legacy, your lifeline will fine.
+I hope you have enjoyed this post can keep a sane head when delegating in the future.

-You have been blessed with a dream salon, now you must stretch it’s capabilities, so it and you can really thrive.
-Have faith, let other people help you and this will lessen your load.
+You have been blessed with a dream salon, now you must stretch it’s capabilities to thrive.
+Let other people help you to lessen the load.

 Have you ever been hesitant when delegating?
 Are you at that point where you need to right now?